Master of Engineering Innovation and Entrepreneurship (MEIE)

 - Access seed funding, professional development and mentorship opportunities, as well as the Norman Esch Awards.

-- Become part of Ryerson’s customer-centric technology incubator, Innovation Boost Zone.
+- Become part of Toronto Metropolitan University’s customer-centric technology incubator, Innovation Boost Zone.

 - Gain access to DMZ* resources when you’re ready to grow your company.